Quality Industrial Pipe Supply From Our Florida Base

 Carbon Steel Pipe

-Carbon steel pipe is your first choice for high pressure applications.
+Carbon steel pipe is your first choice for high-pressure applications.
 Traeger stocks seamless A106 Grade B pipe from ½” – 12” in Miami, and welded A53 Grade B pipe, also in ½” – 12”.
-Some of this pipe is “triple stenciled” meaning it meets the three most common specifications: API 5L Grade B, ASTM A53 Grade B and ASME A106 Grade B. Pipe grade selection is dependent upon media, pressure, temperature and the environment.
+Some of this pipe is “triple stenciled” meaning it meets the three most common specifications: API 5L Grade B, ASTM A53 Grade B, and ASME A106 Grade B. Pipe grade selection are dependent upon media, pressure, temperature and the environment.
 Special grades are available for high temperatures or pressures, low temperatures, and highly corrosive media and environments.

 Remember that seamless carbon steel pipe is almost always supplied in single random (18-22 ft) or double random (38-42 ft) lengths.

 Note: Traeger will charge by the foot supplied.
 We can supply no more than the amount of pipe requested, or we can supply at least the amount of pipe requested; typically seamless pipe cannot be supplied to exact lengths without an extra charge.